posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 ::: tip

-Throwing an error do not trigger the `selectNavigationResult()` method.
+Throwing an error does not trigger the `selectNavigationResult()` method.
 Instead, it immediately cancels the navigation and triggers the `router.onError()` method, just like in a regular navigation guard.

 :::